OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 Whether users and teams managed by Octopus are migrated or manually recreated depends on the migration path.

-Also be aware that Octopus hosted in a [Linux container](docs/installation/octopus-server-linux-container/index.md) has some limitations on the supported authentication providers compared to the Windows version.
+Also be aware that Octopus hosted in a [Linux container](docs/installation/octopus-server-linux-container/index.md) has some limitations with the supported authentication providers compared to the Windows version.

 ### Where have tentacles been installed?